RaedAffes/Data-Preprocessing/README.md

 # Data-Preprocessing
-A preprocessing for UK-DALE dataset
+A preprocessing for REFIT dataset